is-a-dev/register/TERMS_OF_SERVICE.md

 3. Use the service for lawful purposes only;
 4. Provide accurate and truthful information when registering.

-Subdomains must be registered to an individual GitHub account, organisations should not be the registered owner of a subdomain.
+Subdomains must be registered to an individual GitHub account, organisations cannot be the registered owner of a subdomain.

 By using is-a.dev, you represent and warrant that you meet these requirements.